 Library and Information Technology Services:

-- David Bertagni, Director of Infrastructure & Systems and Chief Technologist
+- David Bertagni, Director of Infrastructure and Systems and Chief Technologist

-- Melissa Cresswell, Director of Client Engagement & Planning
+- Melissa Cresswell, Director of Client Engagement and Planning

-- Jason Driscoll, Executive Assistant to the CIO & Director of Libraries (staffing the ISC)
+- Jason Driscoll, Executive Assistant to the CIO and Director of Libraries (staffing the ISC)

 - Allison Mills, College Archivist